 - Business Planning: Risk management is central to the business planning process, including setting frameworks for risk appetite, risk posture and new products & business activities. - Risk Identification & Assessment: Risks are systematically identified and assessed through the robust application of the Group's risk frameworks, policies, methodologies/standards and procedures. - Risk Measurement: Risks are measured and aggregated using the Group-wide methodologies across each of the risk types, including stress testing. - Risk Management and Control: Risk management limits and controls are used to manage risk exposures within the risk appetite set by the Board.
 Risk management limits and controls are regularly monitored and reviewed in the face of evolving business needs, market conditions and regulatory changes.
-Corrective actions are taken to mitigate risks. - Risk Monitoring and Reporting: Risks on an individual, as well as on a portfolio basis, are regularly monitored and reported to ensure they remain within the Group's risk appetite.
+This can be achieved by positioning various control tools to reduce the likelihood of an occurrence or the impact of the risk.
+The various control tools are accepting, treating, transferring and/or terminating the risk. - Risk Monitoring and Reporting: Risks on an individual exposure, as well as on a portfolio basis, are monitored on a daily basis and periodically and/or ad-hoc basis in tandem with market developments and reported to the Group Risk & Compliance Committee (GRCC) and the Board Risk & Compliance Committee (BRCC) on a monthly basis or need basis to ensure they remain within the Group's risk appetite.